-March 29 The Rules of Passing, Childhood and Sexual Identity Under Slavery, Toward a New Vision: Race, Class and Gender as Categories of Analysis and Connection, pp. 441-472.
-INTERNET PAPER II IS DUE 3/29/12 Week 12 April 3 White Blindness, White Privilege Shapes the U.S., More Thoughts on Why the System of White Privilege is Wrong, pp. 473-484.
-April 5 Discussion of Bury My Heart at Wounded Knee, Chapters 1-3 Week 13 April 10 Discussion of Bury My Heart at Wounded Knee, Chapters 4-6 April 12 Discussion of Bury My Heart at Wounded Knee, Chapters 7-9 Week 14 April 17 Discussion of Bury My Heart At Wounded Knee, Chapters 10-12 April 19 Discussion of Bury My Heart At Wounded Knee, Chapters 13-15 Week 15 April 24 Discussion of Bury My Heart At Wounded Knee , Chapters 16-19 COMPLETED MANUALS DUE ON 4/24/12 April 26 Review for Final Exam
+Week 11 March 22 Brain's Use of Shortcuts Can Be a Route to Bias, Talking Past One Another, Let's Spread the "Fun" Around: The Issue of Sports Team Names and Mascots, pp. 429-440.
+March 24 The Rules of Passing, Childhood and Sexual Identity Under Slavery, Toward a New Vision: Race, Class and Gender as Categories of Analysis and Connection, pp. 441-472.
+Essay 4 is due today .
+Week 12 March 29 White Blindness, White Privilege Shapes the U.S., More Thoughts on Why the System of White Privilege is Wrong, pp. 473-484.
+Maarch 31 Discussion of Bury My Heart at Wounded Knee , Chapters 1-3.
+Internet IV is due 3/31/2016 Week 13 April 5 Discussion of Bury My Heart at Wounded Knee, Chapters 4-6.
+April 7 Discussion of Bury My Heart at Wounded Knee, Chapters 7-9 Week 14 April 12 Discussion of Bury My Heart At Wounded Knee, Chapters 10-12 April 14 Discussion of Bury My Heart At Wounded Knee , Chapters 13-15 Reflection Paper Due 4/14/16 Week 15 April 19 Discussion of Bury My Heart At Wounded Knee, Chapters 16-19 April 21 Review for Final Exam

-All work must be completed on or before April 27, 2012.
+All work must be completed on or before 3:00 p.m., April 22, 2016.
+No work will be accepted after this date.

-Course Inventory for ORU's Student Learning Outcomes

-SWK/SOC 420 Minority Group Relations Spring 2012
+Course Inventory for ORU's Student Learning Outcomes SWK/SOC 420 Minority Group Relations Spring 2016

-This course contributes to the ORU student learning outcomes as indicated below:

-Significant Contribution - Addresses the outcome directly and includes targeted assessment.
+This course contributes to the ORU student learning outcomes as indicated below: Significant Contribution - Addresses the outcome directly and includes targeted assessment.
 Moderate Contribution - Addresses the outcome directly or indirectly and includes some assessment.
 Minimal Contribution - Addresses the outcome indirectly and includes little or no assessment.
 No Contribution - Does not address the outcome.